Here are some of my projects either in progress, coming out soon, or very recently published.

 * Cristela, Devious Maids, Jane the Virgin, Law and Order SVI, Narcos, Orange is the New Black, Rosewood, Superstore, Telenovela, and Ugly Betty.

-The Routledge Handbook on Spanish as a heritage/minority language.
-Expected publication date: Fall 2018.
+The Routledge Handbook on Spanish as a heritage language.
+August 2018.

 Spanish is currently spoken by 406 million people natively around the world, making it the second most commonly spoken language after Mandarin Chinese.
 Yet unlike in Latin America and in Spain, the social and linguistic conditions of Spanish where it is spoken as a minority language are diverse and challenging.
 The United States is the primary location where Spanish as a minority language is being studied, but other countries around the world have populations of Spanish speakers where it is a minority language.